jmcdo29/nestjs-oauth/README.md

 - clientSecret: string - the client secret for the authority you are using
 - callback: string - the callback url for the authority.
 This should match the `controller.callback` property, but should be a fully qualified URL instead of an endpoint path e.g. `http://localhost:3000/api/auth/google/callback`
 - prompt: string - the kind of prompt to use with the oauth flow, is a prompt is supported.
+- state: string - a state tracking token to know that the return of the OAuth call comes from the expected server.

+#### Specific Providers

+Each specific OAuth authority has their own provider values.
+These follow the values expected from the provider's OAuth documentation, usually changed from snake_case to camelCase.
+Intellisense should provide you with the options necessary.
+[Otherwise, you can look here](./lib/oauth.interface.ts)

 ## How it works